ge6rgii/acuro_marker_detector/README.md

 ### What it does?

-For now, it draws an animated 2D Graph of the Aruco Marker movement and outputs processed video in realtime
+For now, it draws an animated 2D and 3D graphs of the Aruco Marker movement and outputs processed video in realtime

 <img src="https://github.com/ge6rgii/aruco_marker_detector/blob/main/test_videos/screenshot.png" width=500px>